mina-faridi/Document-Ranking-with-Galago/README.md

 There are different algorithms for rooting, one of the most common of which is porter, which actually removes repetitive parts such as ing from the end of words and has a good performance overall.
 Set it up
 This is how it was done

+To create the mentioned index, save it and run it with the following command:

+Galago/galago-3.16/core/target/appassembler/bin/galago build  /home/mina/Desktop/CA1-Resources/indexResult.json